Paychex Inc. (PAYX) Stock: A Value Analysis

 PAYX) stock’s latest price update

-The stock price of Paychex Inc. (NASDAQ: PAYX) has plunged by -0.42 when compared to previous closing price of 108.33, but the company has seen a -0.81% decline in its stock price over the last five trading sessions.
+The stock of Paychex Inc. (NASDAQ: PAYX) has decreased by -1.79 when compared to last closing price of 107.34.
+Despite this, the company has experienced a -3.15% fall in its stock price over the last five trading sessions.
 Barron’s reported on 12/22/22 that Paychex Posts Earnings Beat, But the Stock Is Down.
 Here’s Why.

 PAYX’s Market Performance

-Paychex Inc. (PAYX) has experienced a -0.81% fall in stock performance for the past week, with a 2.38% rise in the past month, and a -2.79% drop in the past quarter.
-The volatility ratio for the week is 1.67%, and the volatility levels for the past 30 days are at 1.73% for PAYX.
-The simple moving average for the past 20 days is -0.08% for PAYX’s stock, with a -7.09% simple moving average for the past 200 days.
+Paychex Inc. (PAYX) has experienced a -3.15% fall in stock performance for the past week, with a -4.22% drop in the past month, and a -4.77% drop in the past quarter.
+The volatility ratio for the week is 1.98%, and the volatility levels for the past 30 days are at 1.79% for PAYX.
+The simple moving average for the last 20 days is -2.16% for PAYX stock, with a simple moving average of -8.93% for the last 200 days.

-Volatility was left at 1.73%, however, over the last 30 days, the volatility rate increased by 1.67%, as shares surge +0.04% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.82% upper at present.
+Volatility was left at 1.79%, however, over the last 30 days, the volatility rate increased by 1.98%, as shares sank -2.20% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.07% lower at present.

 Insider Trading